playjoa/URI_Resolutions/README.md

 <strong> <a href='https://www.urionlinejudge.com.br/'> LINK </a> </strong>  <br>

-I'll be posting here some of my resolutions to problems in URI plataform.
+I'll be posting here some of my resolutions to problems on the URI plataform.
 Always trying to improve my clean code and SOLID principles.

 Note: I won't worry to much about cleaning up code or following SOLID in Program Main, just executing the task it self.